VinuUD/quickSalon/README.md

 * Employee Management
 * Report Generation funcitonalities.

-The technologies used were Java, HTML, CSS, JS and no frameworks were used.
+The technologies used were Java, HTML, CSS, JS, java ee, mysql, ajax / jquery, sessions, servlet and no frameworks were used.
 ✌ ❤